-Progress has been made by focusing on:
+Progress has been made by:

-- outreach activities including but not limited to: the Clean Water State Revolving Fund, (CWSRF), Small Business/Small Community Assistance Program, Environmental Leadership Program, EnviroSchool activities, the Non-Point Source Program and the Aquifer Evaluation and Protection Program (Source Water Protection Program); - focusing our efforts on working with the regulated community identifying permitting issues that have a potential of becoming a compliance and enforcement issue; - 1.
+- focusing our efforts on working with the regulated community identifying permitting issues that have a potential of becoming a compliance and enforcement issue; - focusing continued attention/ prioritization of enforcement actions by staff as well as work to finalize settlements - focusing on inspector training and better QA oversight to help improve response requirements for environmental incidents and citizen complaints. - 1.
 To what do you attribute this success?
 For example: - Is progress largely due to the effects of external factors?
-No. Would the same results have been generated without specific department action?
-No. - Is progress directly related to specific department actions?
+Would the same results have been generated without specific department action?
+Is progress directly related to specific department actions?
 (For example: Have you reallocated resources to emphasize excellence in particular areas?
 Have you initiated new polices or activities to address particular issues or needs?
 Have you utilized technology or other methodologies to achieve economies or improve service delivery?)
+Yes.
+There has been extra prioritization and training to help meet goals and objectives. - Is progress related to the efforts of multiple departments or agencies?
+No